How to offset carbon emissions: a step-by-step guide

 What are the benefits of carbon offsetting?

-• Helps meet ESG and climate goals
+• Meet ESG and climate goals

-• Builds a trusted brand
+• Build a trusted brand